 - Government incentives and tax benefits

-One key element in this support was subsidies; Beijing pumped tens of billions of dollars into the industry to help propel it forward from being a fringe technology to becoming mainstream.
+One key element in this support was subsidies; Beijing pumped tens of billions of dollars into the industry to help propel it from a fringe technology to mainstream.

 This helped cover costs like research and development for battery technology, which allowed Chinese automakers to stay competitive and offer affordable EVs.